 Refugee claim applications made by foreign nationals within Canada are managed by the Refugee Protection Division (RPD) of the Immigration and Refugee Board (IRB).
 If your claim gets rejected, you will need to file your appeal to the Refugee Appeal Division (RAD) where typically decides upon the cases without any hearing.

-Taking support from skilled Immigration Lawyers is recommended to make a strong and well-documented appeal which can eventually turn out to be successful.
+Taking support from skilled Immigration Lawyers is recommended to make a strong and well-documented appeal that can eventually turn out to be successful.

-Do note that appeals to the RAD are not allowed by the designated foreign nationals, and if your claim is considered to have no solid basis and is unfounded.
-Withdrawn and abandoned cases which were denied are also not allowed for appeal including the cases which were referred to IRB prior to the implementation of the new refugee protection provisions.
+Do note that appeals to the RAD is not allowed by the designated foreign nationals, and if your claim is considered to have no solid basis and is unfounded.
+Withdrawn and abandoned cases that were denied are also not allowed for the appeal including the cases which were referred to IRB prior to the implementation of the new refugee protection provisions.